-Here you can see we have replaced 2 values with system properties activemq.remoting.netty.host and activemq.remoting.netty.port.
-These values will be replaced by the value found in the system property if there is one, if not they default back to localhost or 61616 respectively.
-It is also possible to not supply a default.i.e. \${activemq.remoting.netty.host}, however the system property must be supplied in that case.
+Here you can see we have replaced 2 values with system properties activemq.remoting.netty.host and activemq.remoting.netty.host and activemq.remoting.netty.host one, if not they default back to localhost or 61616 respectively.
+It is also possible to not supply a default. i.e. \${activemq.remoting.netty.host, however the system property must be supplied in that case.